Configure the connection to your camera

 In the configuration step of your Perception Box you might need to add new cameras which can be achieved by clicking on this button.

 On top, you have the options to retrieve and display the SWARM software logs to get a more detailed overview in case the box is not running as expected.
 There you can see if the box is able to connect to the camera.
 In case the connection to the camera is not successful, please check the camera & network settings on your side.
 As every hardware needs a reboot from time to time, we included this function "Reboot device" here to do this.
 In case you still experience issues, please contact our support team.

 The Camera Status represents basic monitoring of SWARM software and gives an indication if the software, camera input and the MQTT connection is up and running on camera level.

-We are currently able to process cameras in RTSP and RTMP format, as well as streams coming over USB.
+We are currently able to process camera streams over RTSP, as well as streams coming over USB.
 You can select the different options as Connection Type.

 You can use VLC Media Player to test the video stream of the camera beforehand.
 If you are unsure which parts of the streaming URL you should use, select Custom Connection String and copy and paste the working string from VLC Media Player.

 The other fields for the Camera Connection can be found in the manual of the camera and/or can be configured on the camera itself.